 Our board of directors may from time to time declare dividends or authorize other distributions to our shareholders, subject to certain restrictions under the Cayman Islands law, namely that our company may only pay dividends out of profits or share premium, and provided always that in no circumstances may a dividend be paid out of share premium if this would result in our company being unable to pay its debts as they fall due in the ordinary course of business.
 In addition, our shareholders may by ordinary resolution declare a dividend, but no dividend may exceed the amount recommended by our board of directors.
 Even if our board of directors decides to declare and pay dividends, the timing, amount and form of future dividends, if any, will depend on, among other things, our future results of operations and cash flow, our capital requirements and surplus, the amount of distributions, if any, received by us from our subsidiary, our financial condition, contractual restrictions and other factors deemed relevant by our board of directors.
 Accordingly, the return on an investment in our ADSs will likely depend entirely upon any future price appreciation of our ADSs.
-There is no guarantee that our ADSs and may even lose their entire investment in our ADSs.
+There is no guarantee that our ADSs will appreciate in value or even maintain the price at which investors purchased the ADSs.
+Investors may not realize a return on their investment in our ADSs and may even lose their entire investment in our ADSs.